allene-norton/Playbase/README.md

 ## API, How To Use, and Credits
 ### API Reference

-Playbase uses the Spotify API and Spotify OAuth for austhentication.
+Playbase uses the Spotify API and Spotify OAuth for authentication.

 ### How To Use